buley/personal/src/content/wired.md

-# How I'm Wired: Iron Spine, Open Mind
+# How I'm Wired

 > *“Freedom is not the absence of commitments, but the ability to choose—and commit myself to—what is best for me.” — Paulo Coelho (adapted)*

-# Wired: Independence Processing
+# Independence Processing

 > *“Freedom is not the absence of commitments, but the ability to choose—and commit myself to—what is best for me.” — Paulo Coelho*